CaptainFallaway/Ev3Dualshock4/README.md

 It's at the moment designed to be simple and quite barebone for easy implementation into different projects.

+Package is programmed in python 3.5.6 since that's the version that the ev3dev OS has installed.

 ## TODO
 - [ ] Add asyncio support